Approximation Algorithms for Line Planning with Heterogeneous Fleets and Multiple Resource Constraints: LPRC with Tolerance in Resource Constraints

 \section{LPRC with $\tau-$Tolerance in Resource Constraints}

-In this section, we present a randomized approximation algorithm with expected approximation ratio \(\left(1-\frac{1}{e}-\eta\right)\) while ensuring that the solution utilizes no more than \(1+\tau\) units of each resource type, for any given constants \(\eta, \tau \in \left(0, \frac{1}{2}\right)\).
-It is worth noting that this approximation ratio is \emph{nearly tight}.
+In this section, we present a randomized approximation algorithm with expected approximation ratio \(\left(1-\frac{1}{e}-\eta\right)\) while the solution utilizes no more than \(1+\tau\) units of each resource type, for any given constants \(\eta, \tau \in \left(0, \frac{1}{2}\right)\).
+This approximation ratio is \emph{nearly tight}.
 Specifically, when all costs are set to \(0\), the hardness result from Theorem \ref{thm:hardness} can be directly applied here.

-{\bf Algorithm Overview:} In our algorithm, we enumerate all feasible line assignments restricted to the lines with at least one type of cost exceeding a predefined threshold; such lines will be called \emph{high-cost lines}, and such feasible assignments will be called \emph{high-cost assignments}.
+{\bf Algorithm Overview:} In the algorithm, we enumerate all feasible line assignments restricted to the lines with at least one type of cost exceeding a predefined threshold; such lines will be called \emph{high-cost lines}, and such feasible assignments will be called \emph{high-cost assignments}.
 As shown in Section \ref{sec:approx-LPRC}, the number of high-cost assignments is polynomial.
 For each enumerated case of a high-cost assignment, we adjust the remaining resources by removing those consumed by the assigned lines, and then augment each type of the residual resource by $\tau$.
 After scaling, the adjusted residual resources can then be used for the lines with all costs below the threshold (\emph{low-cost lines}).
 Then, a modified version of the LP relaxation (\ref{LP-relaxation}) is solved for each enumerated case where assignment of large-cost lines is fixed according to the case, and the case with the largest objective value of the modified LP relaxation is selected.
-Then, Algorithm \ref{alg:low-costs-feasible} is applied to the optimal solution of the modified LP relaxation for the selected case, and the obtained solution is presented as the final output.
+Then, Algorithm \ref{alg:low-costs-feasible} is applied to the given optimal solution of the modified LP relaxation for the selected case, and the obtained solution is presented as the final output.

 Below, we define the modified LP relaxation.
-The notation introduced in the previous section applies.
+The notation from the previous section applies.

 \begin{definition} Given \( \delta \leq \tau \in (0, \frac{1}{2}) \), for each feasible vector \( \omega \in \mathcal{A}_\delta \), let \( \text{LP}_{\delta,\tau}(\omega) \) denote the modified LP relaxation (\ref{LP-relaxation}).
 In \( \text{LP}_{\delta,\tau}(\omega) \), the following adjustments are made: \begin{enumerate} \item Add constraints \( \lambda_{b,l}^{(t)} = 0 \) whenever \( l \notin \mathcal{L}_b^\delta \) and $\omega_{b,l}=0$. \item Add constraints \( \lambda_{b,l}^{(t)} = 0 \) whenever \( \sum_{l'\in\mathcal{L}_b}\omega_{b,l'}= 1\) and $\omega_{b,l}=0$. \item Replace \( c_{b,l}^{(k)}\) with \( \widehat{c}_{b,l}^{(k)} \), where \( \widehat{c}_{b,l}^{(k)} = 0\) if \( l \notin \mathcal{L}_b^\delta \), and \( \widehat{c}_{b,l}^{(k)} = \frac{{c}_{b,l}^{(k)}}{1 - \sum_{b,l} c_{b,l}^{(k)}\omega_{b,l}+ \tau}\) otherwise. \item Define \( f_L^{{\delta,\tau}}: \mathcal{A}_\delta \rightarrow \R_+ \).
 For each \( \omega \in \mathcal{A}_\delta \), let \( f_L^{\delta,\tau}(\mathbf{\omega}) \) be the optimal objective value of \( \text{LP}_{\delta,\tau}(\mathbf{\omega}) \). \end{enumerate}